 - “other information that is used for purposes of analyzing and improving the functionality of Norton products.”

-Not looking good.
+That was disturbing and is a lot more information than we usually see being logged.
 But on the bright side, none of this information is supposed to be correlated with any personally identifiable information.

-As is usual, NortonLifeLock may disclose the information they have on you if requested by law enforcement, a subpoena, or other legal process.
+As is usual, NortonLifeLock may disclose any information they have on you if requested by law enforcement, a subpoena, or other legal process.
 They may also share information with researchers and other security software vendors, “to promote awareness, detection, and prevention of internet security risks.”